Part-time Master at WHU –

 Which Master's degree can I pursue part-time at WHU?

-With the Part Time Master in Management, WHU offers you a part-time master's program.
+With the Part-Time Master in Management, WHU offers you a part-time master's program.
 This is completed with a master's thesis.
-After this scientific work, you will be awarded the academic title M.Sc.
-(Master of Science).
+After this scientific work, you will be awarded the academic title M.A.
+(Master of Arts).
 As the name suggests, you will not study full-time, but part-time, alongside your actual job.

-In addition, WHU offers another course of study as a part-time master's degree, i.e. alongside your day-to-day work: an MBA part-time (Master of Business Administration).
+In addition, WHU offers another course of study as a part-time master's degree, i.e. alongside your day-to-day work: a Part-Time MBA (Master of Business Administration).
 This extends over two years and is aimed at Bachelor graduates who do not come from the business field, for example from the healthcare sector.

 What are the requirements for the part-time Master at WHU?